abkrh/datascienceblogpost/blog.md

 Question 4 explores whether or not remote work increases the need for StackoverFlow.
 This was explored in two axes - how helpful respondents find StackOverflow and if they felt they did not know what to do without StackOverflow - the avegrage score on each of these two dimension was spread across the percentage of time employees worked remotely.
 The coulmns in the data that was used are: **HomeRemote** on one hand, and on the other hand the two columns **StackOverflowHelpful** and **StackOverflowWhatDo**.
 The results did not indicate any significant correlation.
 See charts below.

 ![Helpful](Helpful.png)  ![Whattodo](whattodo.png)

+# Conclusion
+The data exploriation was successfull in allowing us to anser all four questions within the limitations of the survey data.
+We saw the most popular languages - not surprisingly one of the most ubiquitous langaunages around has the top stop - **Javasctrip**, and we answerd all three correlation questions (2 to 4), in thenegative.
+Althugh there is some variabilty seen, the correlation did not appear significant.d